S’mores Cupcakes with Marshmallow Frosting

-These s’mores cupcakes are favorites around here!
-They are rich chocolate cupcakes topped with toasted marshmallow frosting.
-Don’t forget to add graham crackers, chocolate, mini marshmallows, and chocolate syrup for the perfect look and taste!
+These S’mores Cupcakes are favorites around here!
+They are rich chocolate cupcakes topped with toasted Marshmallow Frosting.
+Don’t forget to add graham crackers, your favorite chocolate, mini marshmallows, and chocolate syrup for the perfect look and taste!

 - Unfrosted chocolate cupcakes – I highly suggest my chocolate cupcake recipe, but even a box mix will do in a pinch.
 You can follow the instructions for making my recipe below.